 On Sept.
 22, 2014, the Pennsylvania Department of Agriculture, in cooperation with the Pennsylvania Game Commission, confirmed the presence of Spotted Lanternfly (Lycorma delicatula, (WHITE)) in Berks County, as part of its responsibility to identify plants/weeds, insects and mites, nematodes, fungi, bacteria and viruses that impact Pennsylvania’s natural resources, flora and economy.
 On Nov.
 1, 2014, the Commonwealth announced a quarantine with the intent to restrict the movement of this pest.
 This is the first detection of Spotted Lanternfly in the United States.

 For more information about the Spotted Lanternfly, its origin, identification, and habitat please visit the PA Department of Agriculture’s Website, by clicking here.

 Who will be affected by the Spotted Lanternfly quarantine?

-The quarantine is currently in place in thirty municipalities within Berks County.
+The quarantine is currently in place in numerous counties in PA.
 The quarantine may be expanded to new areas as further detections of the Spotted Lanternfly are confirmed.
-For the latest map of Berks County townships under quarantine, click here.
+For the latest information on the quarantine, click here.

 Penn State Extension has recorded presentations given at recent public meetings and has made them available for public viewing.
 Video presentations about Spotted Lanternfly biology, host preferences, control, etc can be viewed here.